Irene Roberts (Home and Away): Storylines

 Irene and Angie Russell (Laurie Foell) took an instant dislike to each other.
 Angie tried getting Irene in trouble with the law by framing her for sexually interfering with Nick, but Irene threatened Angie and did some detective work before eventually learning that Angie and Nick had been having an affair themselves.
 Horrified, Irene assaulted Angie and did her best from then on to destroy her.
 After Angie's dodgy past was exposed, Irene attended Angie's walk of shame at the school.
 Irene, amongst several others, was a top suspect when Angie was found dead.
 But it eventually turned out that Dylan, Angie's son, had accidentally killed her during an argument.
 Not disappointed by Angie's death, Irene was later shocked when Angie's past came back to haunt her instead in the form of Tasha.
 Irene adopts homeless Tasha, but Angie's cousin, Josie Russell (Laurie Foell), turned up in town demanding legal custody of Tasha.
 Morag Bellingham (Cornelia Frances) assisted Irene in fighting Josie, who then backed off.
 Irene was later shocked when Josie revealed that Tasha's father had planted surveillance cameras in her house to spy over her and Irene.
 Morag managed to convince Irene to meet with Tasha's father, who then agreed to take the cameras away.
 In the end, Tasha stayed with Irene and Josie backed off once and for all.

 Irene and several others fear for Tasha's safety when she joins a religious group called the Believers.
 They seem dodgy and Irene, not wanting to get involved, lets Tasha make her own decisions.
-But the leader, Mumma Rose (Linden Wilkinson), proved to be dangerous and Irene watched from afar as Tasha's life spiraled out of control.
+But the leader, Mumma Rose (Linden Wilkinson), proved to be dangerous and Irene watched from afar as Tasha's life spiralled out of control.
 Irene and Summer Bay later reunited after Josh West (Daniel Collopy) turned up in town and became mayor, with the intention of starting developments and constructions in Summer Bay.
 In 2006, Irene was shocked when Josh was found dead and Tasha became a top suspect.
 Through a series of events, Tasha was proven innocent.
 Irene tried starting a relationship with Barry Hyde (Ivar Kants), but Morag later exposed him as Josh's killer and the killer of his own wife, Kerry.
 Irene couldn't believe Barry had murdered two people, and broke up with him.
 Irene was pleased, however, when Tasha saw sense and left the Believers after they tried to kill her.